marcossantiago/kubernetes-workshop/02_real_app.md

 ---

-### Bonus (if time permits)

-Storage!
+## Bonus Exercise

+---

+### Storage

 While we would like to ideally run stateless applications on Kubernetes, we will eventually run into the challenge of requiring state within our cluster.

-We will deploy CockroachDB to maintain the state for our demo application.

-CockroachDB (link) is an open source 'cloud native' SQL database.

 ---

 ## CockroachDB

-A Cloud Native SQL Database.
+An open source 'Cloud Native' SQL database.

+We will deploy CockroachDB to maintain the state for our demo application.

 ---